seasonedcc/composable-functions/API.md

 } */
 ```

-You can also use the `EnvironmentError` constructor to throw errors withing the composable:
+You can also use the `EnvironmentError` constructor to throw errors within the composable:

 ```ts
 const fn = composable(() => {